Fadab2/reading-notes/class-06.md

 ```

 ### Document Object Model (DOM)
-DOM a separate set of rules implemented by browsers that specifies and helps JavaScript to create dynamic HTML by creating rules on how JS should access and manipulate web page contents.
+DOM is a separate set of rules implemented by browsers that specifies and helps JavaScript to create dynamic HTML by creating rules on how JS should access and manipulate web page contents.

 ### How it works:
 * Browsers create DOM of the page as it loads.